ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

    - Description:
      - FIS gets the `FileUnderInterrogation` objects which match the requested storage alias and have both `can_remove=False` and `interrogated=False`, i.e. interrogations which haven't reached a conclusion yet.
      - FIS returns the list of `FileUnderInterrogation` objects with the `secret_id` field omitted.
-2. `GET /storages/{storage_alias}/uploads/{file_id}/can_remove`: Returns a bool indicating whether a file can be removed from the `interrogation` bucket
+2. `GET /storages/{storage_alias}/uploads/can_remove?file_id={file_id}`: Returns a list of IDs indicating which files can be removed from the `interrogation` bucket
    - Authorization requires a JWT as described above.
      - FIS tries to verify the JWT using the public key associated with the `storage_alias` supplied in the endpoint.
+   - File IDs are specified by query parameters
-   - Returns `200 OK` and the value of the `can_remove` field of the requested `FileUnderInterrogation`
+   - Returns `200 OK` and list containing a subset of the IDs specified in the query parameters.
    - Description:
-     - FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it (should be translated to True as an HTTP response but logged within the service as an error).
+     - For each file specified in the query parameters, FIS finds the existing `FileUnderInterrogation` in its database, raising an error if it doesn't find it.
+       - If the `FileUnderInterrogation` data isn't found for a given file, then the file should be considered removable (should be translated to True as an HTTP response but logged within the service as an error).
-     - Returns the value of `FileUnderInterrogation.can_remove`
+       - If the value of `FileUnderInterrogation.can_remove` is `True`, FIS adds the file ID to the list of removable files.
 3. `POST /storages/{storage_alias}/interrogation-reports`: Accept an interrogation report
    - Authorization requires a JWT as described above.
      - FIS tries to verify the JWT using the public key associated with the `storage_alias` supplied in the endpoint.